 The findings have been published in the following article: Research Says These Are The Best Compression Socks for Nurses and Doctors.
 Experimental group changes include increased blood flow to the feet and improved recovery times.

 Previous Commercial Research

-- Assistant researcher for biological effects of algae dha supplements during pregnancy.
+- Assistant researcher for biological effects marine algae.
 Included ice-flow algae located in Antarctic region to test EPA and DHA levels in blood after supplementation with a commercially available processed-algae product.
 New research question is pinpointing how much dha during pregnancy is optimal?